mozilla/extension-workshop/src/content/documentation/publish/distribute-manifest-versions.md

 ## Prepare your MV3 version

-To support automatic updates to newer MV3 versions, you need to create and make available an update manifest file and include the file's location in the extension's manifest file.
+To support automatic updates to newer MV3 versions, you need to create and make an update manifest file available and include the file’s location in the extension’s manifest file.

 See [Updating your extension](/documentation/manage/updating-your-extension/) for details about the update manifest file format and manifest change needed.